-Striving for a lean operating model is a key strategic pillar for the Group in order to deliver shareholder value, without constraining funding its digital transformation and investing in the business.
+Striving for a lean operating model is a key strategic pillar for the Group in order to deliver shareholder value, without constraining investment in the business and funding in its digital transformation.

 In 2024, the Group completed a small-scale, targeted VEP through which 57 full-time employees were approved to leave at a total cost of c.€9.5 mn, recorded in staff costs in FY2024.
 Since the beginning of the year, there was further branch footprint rationalization as the Group reduced the number of branches by 5 to 55, a reduction of 8%.